joe-pier/WSBscraper/README.md

 Soon a website to visualize the data and possibly a good NLP algorithm!

-To use it fill in with your Reddit username and password at line 47-48
+To use it, fill in with your Reddit username and password in the scaper function.

-contact: </br>
+Contact: </br>
-    pier98.dipa@gmail.com</br>
+    joe-pier  :   pier98.dipa@gmail.com</br>
-    mail@eliatolin.it</br>
+    EliaTolin :   mail@eliatolin.it</br>